-On installation, Version 8.2 provides automatic setup of the program; it reads the version of Microsoft Word that you are using and sets windows sizes according to your display resolution.
+On installation, Version 8.3 provides automatic setup of the program; it reads the version of Microsoft Word that you are using and sets windows sizes according to your display resolution.
 The Writer's Workbench Options Menu provides a mechanism to take advantage of some of the more sophisticated features in WWB.

 To enter the Options menu to make those changes, click on the STEPS button on the WWB Toolbar.
-Click on the WWB Options Menu button in the upper right corner of the Analysis Programs or STEPS Menu (almost hidden, by design).
-You may also display the Options Menu by typing a keyboard shortcut, <Alt><Ctrl><Shift>O.
+Click on the WWB Options Menu button in the upper right corner of the WWB Analysis Programs or STEPS Menu (almost hidden, by design).
+You may also display the WWB Options Menu by typing a keyboard shortcut, <Alt-Ctrl-Shift-O> (that is "O" for Options).